top of page

 4-day students to have help with assignments, learn effective executive functioning skills, participate in enrichment activities, be active in Physical Education, and have more time with their Green Room friends!

-The last two hours of the day (1-3 pm) is for special electives and are also open to a-la-carte students as space allows.
+The last two hours of the day (1-3 pm) is for special electives and are also open to a-la-carte students.

 IMG_5667 - Maggie Neese_edited_edited.png